Skip to content

 Published

-But don’t fret: Door County has a plethora of indoor activities and experiences that can keep the whole gang entertained and prevent a day being lost to waiting out the weather and staring at screens.
+But don’t fret.
+Door County has amazing indoor activities and experiences that can keep the whole gang entertained and prevent a day from being lost waiting out the weather.
+You’[l discover rainy days provide the perfect excuse to explore more sides of Door County — some you didn’t even know existed.

-Tuck away these 10 ideas so you’re prepared the next time your outdoor plans are foiled by rain, snow, or other elements.
+Tuck away these 12 ideas to prepare for the next time your outdoor plans are foiled by Mother Nature.

-2. Get Hands-On at an Art Class: Inspire your creative side and attend a make-your-own-art class or other DIY art event.
-Many are kid-friendly!
+2. Get Hands-On at an Art Class: Inspire your creative side and attend a make-your-own-art class or other DIY art event, with many kid-friendly options!
+Peninsula School of Art, Hands-On Art Studio and Door County Candle Company are all amazing places to let your creativity run wild with classes and workshops in ceramics, oil painting, tile work and more.

 3. Attend a Show or Performance: Even in the off-season, the arts scene here thrives.
-Try to catch a play, concert, exhibit, or other arts experience to support local artists and performers and find some creative inspiration.
+Catch a play, concert, exhibit, or other art experience and support local artists and performers while discovering creative inspiration in Door County.

-4. Treat Yourself to a Fine Meal: If you’ve had visiting a Wisconsin supper club on your bucket list, a rainy or snowy evening may be the perfect time.
-Or, consider a meal at a fine-dining restaurant if you want a full culinary experience with fine wines, coursed menus, and world-class food.
+4. Treat Yourself to a Fine Meal: If visiting a Wisconsin supper club is on your bucket list, a rainy evening may be the perfect time.
+Or, consider a meal at a fine-dining restaurant if you want a full culinary experience with fine wines, coursed menus and world-class food.

-5. Indulge a Little at a Bar, Brewery, or Winery: If you’re a fan of spirits of any kind, Door County has you covered.
-Be sure to hit up at least one brewery, winery, or cidery.
-Many offer facility tours, sampling and tasting rooms, and light food menus.
-If the harder stuff isn’t for you, coffee shops selling coffees, teas, specialty drinks, and baked goods are also plentiful and perfect for a low-key day.
+5. Indulge a Little at a Brewery, Winery.
+Cidery or Distillery: If you’re a fan of spirits of any kind, hit up at least one brewery, winery, cidery or distillery in Door County.
+Many offer facility tours, sampling and tasting rooms, as well as light food menus.
+If the harder stuff isn’t for you, coffee shops selling coffee, tea, specialty drinks and baked goods are also plentiful and perfect for a low-key day.

-6. Indoor Pools: If you’re lucky (or strategic), your hotel, resort, or other lodging might just have an indoor pool perfect for off-days.
+6. Make a Splash in Indoor Pools: If you’re lucky (or strategic), your hotel, resort or other lodging might just have an indoor pool perfect for off-days.

 Kids jumping into an indoor pool with snow and ice outside.

-7. Indoor Nature Centers: Nature preserves like Crossroads at Big Creek, The Ridges Sanctuary, and the Jacobsen Museum feature indoor facilities, exhibits, and nature programming great for an off-weather day.
-Both centers also offer year-round hiking trails and beautiful outdoor spaces, if you are willing to brave the elements.
+7. Explore Indoor Nature Centers: Nature preserves like Crossroads at Big Creek, The Ridges Sanctuary and the Jacobsen Museum feature indoor facilities, exhibits and nature programming great for an off-weather day.
+The centers also offer year-round hiking trails and beautiful outdoor spaces if you are willing to brave the elements.
+Stop by the White Cedar Nature Center in Peninsula State Park to make crafts, look at historic photos or plan a hike using their awesome light-up map.
+Be sure to ask about the scavenger hunt for kids.

-8. Back to Basics: When in doubt, go for a classic, such as bowling, a cooking class, a spa visit, cooking up peninsula-inspired dishes, or good old-fashioned beers or drinks at the bar.
+8. Go Back to Basics: When in doubt, go for a classic, such as bowling, a cooking class, a spa visit, cooking up peninsula-inspired dishes or good old-fashioned beers or drinks at the bar.
+Sister Bay Bowl offers a classic Midwestern experience in a throwback atmosphere.
+Learn to score your own game in an alley that dates to the 1950s and remains one of the most popular destinations in the county.

 Books, toys, and games at a public library

-10. Go Outside Anyway: It may be cold, rainy, snowy, icy, windy, or whatever, but incredible satisfaction can be had from gearing up, braving the elements, and embracing a few hours on the trail, whether hiking, running, snowshoeing, skiing, or just sight-seeing.
+12. Go Outside Anyway: It may be raining outside, , but incredible satisfaction can be had from gearing up, braving the elements, and embracing a few hours on the trail, whether hiking, running, snowshoeing, skiing or sight-seeing.

 Sign up today!